-More precisely, in order for the ATRACO Ontology Manager to be able to execute successfully each alignment process, during this pre-processing step, it must be aware of the source ontologies' particularities, as well as which matchers are suitable for certain input ontologies.
+More precisely, in order for the ATRACO Ontology Manager to be able to execute successfully each alignment process, during this pre-processing step, it must be aware of the particularities of the source ontologies', as well as of which matchers are suitable for each of the input ontologies.
 We have designed new two similarity coefficients, which we present in the next subsection, in order to detect the lexical, or structural resemblance of the source ontologies.
 These coefficients are used, in order to select the suitable family of matchers, as well as their way of combination.
-Their values fall into the range [0, 1].
+Their output values fall into the range [0, 1].
 These similarity coefficients measure similarities at an ontology level and are of two kinds: lexical and structural.
-The first one examines the relative structure of the two ontologies, based on the comparison of the lengths of all paths leading from the root of each ontology to each of its leaves.
-The second one, after discovering concepts with identical labels in both ontologies, considers also the relative proximity of these common concepts, inside each one of the ontologies to be aligned.
+The former examines the relative structure of the two ontologies, based on the comparison of the lengths of all paths leading from the root of each ontology to each of its leaves.
+The latter, after discovering concepts with identical labels in both ontologies, considers also the relative proximity of these common concepts, inside each of the ontologies to be aligned.

-3.4.1.1 Similarity coefficients for detecting ontologies resemblance
+3.4.1.1 Similarity Coefficients for Detecting Ontologies Resemblance